So, you´re setting up a website and you need some SEO optimization tips for WordPress to get you going. Don´t worry, we got you covered.

 Provide a Sitemap

 Your website needs to have a sitemap for one simple reason – providing one will help Google’s bots to crawl your website in a more intelligent manner.
 Basically, the sitemap will list all of your website’s URLs as well as the last date each page was modified, how often each page is changed and which pages should be prioritized.
-The more easily that Google can crawl your website, the better it will index your content.
+The more easily Google can crawl your website, the better it will index your content.
 You can use certain Sitemap plugins for WordPress sites to automatically generate your sitemap, such as XML-Sitemap generators.
-Just keep in mind that your site can’t consist of more than 500 pages and also uses the same change frequency for every URL, which isn’t ideal if you add new content more than once a week since this means that you’ll want some pages crawled more frequently than others.
+Just keep in mind that your site can’t consist of more than 500 pages and also uses the same change frequency for every URL.
+Bear in mind that this might not be ideal if you add new content more than once a week since this means that you’ll want some pages crawled more frequently than others.

 Adding internal links to all of your website’s pages will do a number of things for you.
 First of all, it’ll help keep visitors on your website for a longer period of time, which will affect your website’s dwell time, which in turn helps to improve your ranking.
 Secondly, internal links make it easier for search engines to categorize your website.
 They’ll be able to compare several webpages in order to find a common theme instead of having to draw conclusions from just one page.